Being shy and being introverted are often used interchangeably.

 Once you have done that, cultivate strong relationships with these individuals.

 Doing so will surround you with key allies and helpers who can and will reinforce your convictions.

 They will also help you increase your self-confidence or become more self-assured.

 This will not only increase the likelihood of you stepping out of the shadows into the spotlight but will give you the boost you need to embrace accolades without feeling awkward as well as deal with criticism without feeling humiliated.

-With a strong support system or circle of friends and family, you will always have someone to call on.
 They will fortify you as you deal with the challenges and decisions you must handle while developing a strong personality.

 5. Be present – don’t isolate yourself.

 Recharging and replenishing are activities that many introverts need to do in solitude so that they do NOT become overwhelmed.

 The recharging effort helps bring introverts back to a calm state where they feel rejuvenated and ready to face the ongoing challenge of socializing and interacting in a group or social situations.